javascript-obfuscator/javascript-obfuscator/README.md

 Type: `string` Default: `''`

 Allows to set name of the input file with source code.
 This name will be used internally for source map generation.
+Required when using NodeJS API and `sourceMapSourcesMode` option has `sources` value`.

 ### `log`
 Type: `boolean` Default: `false`